“Whatever Cheek by Jowl does next constitutes a major happening”

 A company characteristic is to present major works of European drama in original and translated versions.
 To date Cheek by Jowl has given the British premières of ten European classics.
 The Cid by Corneille and Andromache by Racine were performed by Cheek by Jowl for the first time in England, over three hundred years after they were written.

-Cheek by Jowl is known for gender and colour-blind productions, such as As You Like It with Adrian Lester for which Declan Donnellan won the Olivier Award for Best Director of a Play in 1995.
+Throughout the company’s history, Cheek by Jowl has championed inclusive casting.
+In 1995, Adrian Lester starred as Rosalind in As You Like It, for which Declan Donnellan won the Olivier Award for Best Director of a Play.

 In 1986, Lev Dodin invited Declan Donnellan and Nick Ormerod to visit his company in Leningrad.
 Ten years later, they would direct and design The Winter’s Tale for his company at the Maly Drama Theatre, which won the Golden Mask Award in 1997.